-If you’re looking to remodel your bathroom, you may have looked into what type of flooring you’d like to use.
-There are several types to choose from, each having its own look, feel, benefits, and drawbacks.
+If you’re looking to remodel your bathroom, you may have looked into what types of bathroom flooring you’d like to use.
+There are several types of bathroom flooring to choose from, each having its own look, feel, benefits, and drawbacks.
 Read below to learn all about the different types of flooring you have to choose from before you make that call.

 Ceramic/ Porcelain Tile

 Ceramic or porcelain tiles are a great choice for bathroom floors.
 They have a beautiful look and can pair well with any design style.
 If covered with a protective glaze, ceramic tiles are resistant to scratches and everyday wear.
 They are easy to clean and maintain.

 Though they are a great choice, ceramic and porcelain have their drawbacks.
 They’re not super comfortable on the feet, as they’re not only hard but cold.
 Ceramic and Porcelain are also a little more difficult to install but can be done yourself.

 Laminate flooring is an increasingly popular choice for bathroom flooring, and for good reason.
 Laminate can come in the form of tiles or planks.
 Both are easy to install and very affordable to purchase.
 It’s easy to transition to laminate from another flooring type because it doesn’t raise the height of the existing floor and can often be installed right on top of the existing flooring.
 They’re also easy to clean and pretty durable.

 As wonderful as laminate flooring can be, it has its pitfalls.
 Laminate doesn’t stand up to moisture very well.
 Use caulk to seal any gaps around the bathtub or shower, walls and other fixtures.
 If water sits on the laminate it can penetrate the material, causing it to warp, buckle, and expand.
 If using laminate flooring in the bathroom, be sure to wipe it down immediately if water spills on it.